-Erasing Continuous Memory does not affect the current time and date.
+Erasing Continuous Memory does not affect the current time and date, date and the selected language.

-To erase Continuous Memory, press and hold down $\Box LR$, the leftmost menu key, and the rightmost menu key.
+To erase Continuous Memory, press and hold down CLR, the leftmost menu key, and the rightmost menu key.
 (Press three keys simultaneously).
 When the three keys are released, the calculator displays MEMORY LOST.